MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/testing-other-browsers.md

    limitations under the License.  -->
 # Emulate and test other browsers

 Your job doesn't end with making sure your site runs great across Microsoft Edge and Android.
-Even though **Device Mode** can simulate a range of other devices such as smart phones, we encourage you to check out solutions for emulation provided by other browsers.
+Even though [Device Emulation](index.md) can simulate a range of other devices such as smart phones, we encourage you to check out solutions for emulation provided by other browsers.

 ### Summary

 *   When you don't have a particular device, or want to do a spot check on something, the best option is to emulate the device right inside your browser.

 *   Device emulators and simulators enable you to mimic your development site on a range of devices, from your workstation.

 *   Cloud-based emulators enable you to automate unit tests for your site across different platforms.